-Ancient Rome gave us an ideal type of sociogenesis (see Fig. 1).
+We have already shown some cases of sociogenesis of historical societies (see Fig. 1).
+Ancient Rome gave us an ideal type of sociogenesis.
 The political organization and single universal society grew up here step by step (Dobrolyubov 2009).
 At the first glance, the beginning of the process in Europe (Ibid.) looked different, although actually it followed the same pattern.
-Although large political entities appeared here at the initial stages, for example, barbarian kingdoms, Carolingian Empire, Kievan Rus, Holy Roman Empire, but these polities were superstructures over smaller social subjects that were self-sufficient and had an isolated subsistence economy and local lords' governance. justice, taxation, etc. Therefore, large fragile polities disintegrated and launched the period of feudal fragmentation.
+Although large political entities appeared here at the initial stages, for example, barbarian kingdoms, Carolingian Empire, Kievan Rus, Holy Roman Empire, but these polities were superstructures over smaller social subjects that were selfsufficient and had an isolated subsistence economy and local lords' governance, justice, taxation, etc. Therefore, large fragile polities disintegrated and launched the period of feudal fragmentation.
 This period ended with the strengthening of medium-size polities: duchies, principalities, and town republic (polis format).
 Then the process of state centralization began (territorial format), then absolute monarchies appeared, and later complex nations and multinational empires were formed.
 Today the continuing trend towards enlargement of social format is manifested in the European integration and more broadly - in globalization.